valentinesamuel/github-profile/README.md

 Manipulating the DOM with javascript is a bit tedious work.

+## note

+Pull request and issues are welcomed

 ## Final thoughts

 This project was not easy but i am determined to finish this project.